Youtube tutorial - Corona Image Editor with Chaos Corona

 The CIE user interface is inspired by the Corona VFB, sharing its look and feel.
 Below are some features and benefits of using CIE:

-• Lower system requirements than working with an image inside any 3D software - it can be run and used on a less powerful computer.
+- Lower system requirements than working with an image inside any 3D software - it can be run and used on a less powerful computer.

-• It is not necessary to have a scene loaded while you are working with your images, so you can denoise Corona renders outside of the rendering process, reducing the memory requirements significantly.
+- It is not necessary to have a scene loaded while you are working with your images, so you can denoise Corona renders outside of the rendering process, reducing the memory requirements significantly.

-• All LightMix and post-processing settings can be easily shared between the VFB in any host application and the CIE.
+- All LightMix and post-processing settings can be easily shared between the VFB in any host application and the CIE.

-• No need to copy settings manually: CXRs from the VFB are automatically loaded with them.
+- No need to copy settings manually: CXRs from the VFB are automatically loaded with them.

-• It also works with regular, non-Corona EXRs (in Float format).
+- It also works with regular, non-Corona EXRs (in Float format).
 It is possible to add bloom and glare to them, apply your tone mapping settings, LUT, etc. Denoising and LightMix are not available for such EXRs because they do not have the necessary “hidden” auxiliary data.

-• Supports drag-and-drop to quickly load the images.
+- Supports drag-and-drop to quickly load the images.

-• Saves to EXR, PNG, JPG, JPEG, BMP, HDR, IFF, JP2, J2K, RLA, SGI, TGA, TIF/TIFF
+- Saves to EXR, PNG, JPG, JPEG, BMP, HDR, IFF, JP2, J2K, RLA, SGI, TGA, TIF/TIFF

-• You can associate the CIE with EXR and CXR files and open them just by double-clicking.
+- You can associate the CIE with EXR and CXR files and open them just by double-clicking.

-• Ctrl+O and Ctrl+S can be used for fast image opening and saving.
+- Ctrl+O and Ctrl+S can be used for fast image opening and saving.

-• It is a portable application, works with just unpacking, no installation is necessary (license activation is required, though).
+- It is a portable application, works with just unpacking, no installation is necessary (license activation is required, though).

 CXR Image Format

 The Corona EXR image format (cxr) is almost identical to the standard EXR format, with the one difference being the additional data that is saved within the file.
-This additional data includes all render elements (also ones which are not exposed to the user, which are used during the denoising process), and rendering statistics such as rays per secondnoise level, Corona version, etc. To save an image in Corona EXR format either:
+This additional data includes all render elements (also ones which are not exposed to the user, which are used during the denoising process), and rendering statistics such as rays per second, noise level, Corona version, etc. To save an image in the Corona EXR format either:

-• In both 3ds Max and Cinema 4D: press and hold the Save button in the Corona VFB and select "Save CXR" from the dropdown menu.
+- In both 3ds Max and Cinema 4D: click on the vertical arrow next to the Save button and select "Save CXR":

 Note:

-• Alternatively, in 3ds Max you can click "Save CXR..." in Render Setup > Scene and this has the same effect as clicking "Save CXR" in the VFB.
+- Alternatively, in 3ds Max you can click "Save CXR..." in Render Setup > Scene and this has the same effect as clicking "Save CXR" in the VFB.

 Example Uses